URL Encoder and Decoder Online | Query String Percent Encoding

 Q.What’s the difference between encodeURIComponent and encodeURI?

-A. encodeURIComponent encodes nearly all special characters for URL parts like query parameters; encodeURI skips reserved ones like : / ? # for full URLs.
+A. encodeURIComponent encodes nearly all special characters for URL parts like query values and path segments. encodeURI keeps reserved characters such as :, /, ?, and # so a full URL remains structurally readable.

 Q.Why are spaces sometimes %20 and sometimes '+'?